yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/align_with_verl.md

-# How to align configuration with veRL
+# Align configuration with veRL

 This guide provides guidance for users familiar with [veRL](https://github.com/volcengine/verl) to align the parameters and metrics in Trinity-RFT with the ones in veRL.